vitaliy-artyukh/MedicoreMedicalServicesApp/README.md

-# Medicore Medical Services Test App
+# Medicore Medical Services App

 ## Overview
 Medicore Medical Services Test App is a cross-platform application built with .NET MAUI, designed to provide medical services functionality in a portable and user-friendly interface.
 The application targets Android, iOS, macOS Catalyst and Windows platforms.